- Home

 Exhibition continues through November 22

 Juliann Wang is a Chicago-based interdisciplinary artist, working in sound, performance, dance and visual practice.
-Her exhibition, “Silent Haiku II,” features segments of work that explore the beauty of natural existence and fundamental rhythms.
-It traces influence from Eastern philosophy and spirituality, imparting stillness and meter to quiet observations.
-Each work is its own line, a stanza in a greater poem, with form and shadow weaving a response and dialog to each shifting narrative moment.
+Her exhibition, Echos + Stillness is the third installment of a related series of installations (including ‘Silent Haiku’ and ‘Inhabited Message’) evolving unique inhabitations of a series of malleable featured works.
+The installations explore the beauty of natural existence and fundamental rhythms, through a deft synergy of multidimensional practice that combines visual, sound, video and installation.
+Juliann’s work traces influence from Eastern philosophy and spirituality, imparting stillness and meter to quiet observance.
+Each work is its own line, a stanze in a greater poem, with form and shadow weaving a response and dialogue to each shifting narrative moment.
+The overall concept of the exhibition was developed to provide a contemporary approach to meet joy in the emptiness, evoking meaningful cycles of contemplation and renewal.

 Her work has been exhibited nationally and internationally, including Susquehanna Art Museum, Urban Institute for Contemporary Arts, The Cleve Carney Museum of Art, Joan Flasch Artists’ Book Collection of Art Institute of Chicago, Giertz Gallery at Parkland College, Cetys University in Baja California (México).